Boka Oral Care

 Boka’s brand message aligns well with scientific research linking oral diseases with health problems throughout the body.
 The mouth is the gateway to the body, and you simply cannot have a healthy body with an unhealthy mouth.
 The Boka products include both electric and manual toothbrushes, a “natural” toothpaste, floss, and tongue cleaner.
 The various products are available for a single purchase or a subscription service.

-Dr. Lara (DDS, FAGD) tested out the complete line of Boka oral care products including the electric toothbrush, manual toothbrush, Ela Mint toothpaste, tongue cleaner, and floss.
+Dr. Lara Coseo (DDS, FAGD) tested out the complete line of Boka oral care products including the electric toothbrush, manual toothbrush, Ela Mint toothpaste, tongue cleaner, and floss.

 Subscription Service Oral Care Products